yifei-liu-yl/yifei-liu-yl.github.io/index.md

 </p>

 <p>
-I will be on the job market of the 2025-2026 academic year.
+I will be on the job market in the 2025-2026 academic year.
 </p>

 <p>